arisro/docker-selenium/README.md

 # Selenium Docker container

-This project creates a Docker image prepared with Selenium and a VNC server running on a Centos7 box with Xvfb and twm as WM.
+This project creates a Docker image prepared with Selenium and a VNC server running on a Centos7 box with Xvfb and openbox as WM.

 To get it started:
 1. docker build -t selenium /path/to/folder/containing/Dockerfile